greiginsydney/captureKNX/docs/step6-graphical-dashboard.md

 ## Extra steps

-Some of the panels require a little more tweaking.
+Some of the panels may require a little more tweaking.

 ### Bathroom "logic analyser"